-In his compositions for this trio, Raphael combines free improvisation with through-composed music using graphic notation, symbols, and conventional notation.
-These influences come from Raphael's research in contemporary classical music and it's strong relation to improvisation.
-The music of Feldman, Stockhausen, Webern and Ligeti in particular have left a strong mark on Raphael's concept for this trio.
+In his compositions for this trio, Raphael strives to create a balance between control and freedom.
+Because in this trio Raphael works with improvising musicians, he tries to set a clear direction of where the music can go but at the same time leaves enough freedom for these musicians to express themselves and not lose their creativity.
+The music is thus through-composed and open at the same time.
+This is achieved mainly by the use of indeterminacy meaning that the scores combine conventional, graphic and text notation.
+These influences come from Raphael's research in contemporary classical music and in some ways its relation to improvised music.
+The music of Morton Feldman, Pauline Oliveros and Varèse in particular have left a strong mark on Raphael's concept for this trio.
 The result is a chamber music sound where improvisation and composition are layered and an obvious distinction between both becomes ambiguous.

 Todd Neufeld is an electric and acoustic guitarist (born 08/05/81) based in Brooklyn, NY.
 He is a vital member of the Jazz and improvising communities in NYC.